makinacorpus/makina-slides/plone/ploneconf2016-we-plone.md

 --------------------------------------------------------------------------------

-# The process induces parenthood
+# This process induces parenthood

 We want our code to be better.